trinodb/trino-python-client/README.md

 ### OAuth2 Authentication

-- `OAuth2Authentication` class can be used to connect to a Trino cluster configured with the [OAuth2 authentication type](https://trino.io/docs/current/security/oauth2.html).
+The `OAuth2Authentication` class can be used to connect to a Trino cluster configured with the [OAuth2 authentication type](https://trino.io/docs/current/security/oauth2.html).

-- A callback to handle the redirect url can be provided via param `redirect_auth_url_handler`, by default it just outputs the redirect url to stdout.
+A callback to handle the redirect url can be provided via param `redirect_auth_url_handler` of the `trino.auth.OAuth2Authentication` class.
+By default, it will try to launch a web browser (`trino.auth.WebBrowserRedirectHandler`) to go through the authentication flow and output the redirect url to stdout (`trino.auth.ConsoleRedirectHandler`).
+Multiple redirect handlers are combined using the `trino.auth.CompositeRedirectHandler` class.

+The OAuth2 token will be cached either per `trino.auth.OAuth2Authentication` instance.

-* DBAPI
+- DBAPI

     ```python
     from trino.dbapi import connect